-Agencies: Alvis/Amethyst, Inc., Equitas Health, Community Housing Network,
+Agencies: Equitas Health, Community Housing Network, Homefull, Maryhaven,

-Maryhaven, National Church Residences, Volunteers of America,

-YMCA, and YWCA
+National Church Residences, Volunteers of America, YMCA, and YWCA

 Permanent Supportive Housing (PSH) links residents to a range of support services designed to maintain stable housing and improve the quality of their lives.
-In Columbus and Franklin County, PSH for persons who have experienced chronic or long-term homelessness and are disabled consists of 1936 units of housing operating within 34 different supportive housing programs.
-An additional 372 units are provided through the VA VASH program; these units are not included in this report.
+In Columbus and Franklin County, PSH for persons who have experienced chronic or long-term homelessness and are disabled consists of 2027 units of housing operating within 31 different supportive housing programs, plus an additional 377 units provided through the VA VASH program.
 These programs represent a diverse mixture of housing and supportive service models designed to best meet the needs of individuals and families and to promote long-term housing stability.